 9. Life just seemed to get tougher at every step for you.
 But, kudos for standing your ground and fighting through all of it.
 In spite of all the hurdles, you went on to nurse your son for 2.5 years and that is commendable.
 How was the journey till the end?

 As time passed I used to find breastfeeding very difficult only due to lack of sleep.
 I never felt comfortable feeding lying down.
 He used to wake up almost every hour and it was stressful for me with work and broken sleep.
 My periods would come with severe backache and I would long for a few hours of continuous sleep.
 Every time I felt I couldn’t go on anymore I would go to the BSIM group.
 The posts there would inspire and motivate me and it was a new day again.

-The weaning pressure reduced after we joined the World Breastfeeding Week (WBW) activities by BSIM (in 2016).
+The weaning pressure reduced after we joined the World Breastfeeding Week (WBW) activities by Breastfeeding Support for Indian Mothers (BSIM) in 2016.
 I involved my in-laws and through the events they learnt more about breastfeeding and became more supportive of my decision.
 After Mayank turned 2, I limited the nursing to just nights.
-When he turned 2.5 years, I was assigned to a project that demanded long working hours and a lot of travel.
-That is when I decided that it was time to wean while my husband didn’t want me too.
+When he turned 2.5 years, my manager assigned me to a project that demanded long working hours and a lot of travel.
+That is when I decided that it was time to wean while my husband didn’t want me to.